rahmik/sponge-quest/sponge-quest/README.md

 - **Interactivity**: Player will click on cards to flip them.

 ### Score
-- **Tracking**: The game keeps track of the number of attempts and matched pairs.
+- **Tracking**: The game keeps track of how many matches you matched within one minute and times how many seconds it took to do so.
-- **Feedback**: Visual and/or auditory feedback is provided for matches and mismatches.
+- **Feedback**: Auditory feedback is provided for matches and mismatches.

 ## Game Mechanics
 ### Starting the Game